sigedu-org/website/_pages/home.md

 <h2>News</h2>

+**November 29, 2021**.
+The [BEA 2022](/bea/2022) workshop will be co-located with [NAACL 2022](https://2022.naacl.org/) in Seattle, Washington, USA.
+The workshop will take place on either Thursday, July 14 or Friday, July 15, 2022 (TBD).
+We hope to see you there!
+{: .notice--info}

 **August 4, 2021**.
 The [results](/blog/election-results/) of the SIGEDU elections have been announced!
-{: .notice--info}

-**June 29, 2021**.
-Thanks everyone for a great virtual BEA workshop!
-Slides for the workshop presentations are now linked from the [schedule](/bea/current#schedule).
-If you don't see your slides yet, make sure you [email](mailto:bea.nlp.workshop@gmail.com) them to us.
 {: .notice}

 <div class="text-center">